utexas-bwi/bwi-docker/README.md

 # Usage

 Before starting a container, you can add workspace sourcing by updating the `$WORKSPACE` variable.
+Note that the path should be fully defined, not using shorthand like `~`, because they are interpreted as host locations.
 Presently only one workspace can be added this way, but you can always source additional workspaces by adding them to ~/.bashrc from inside the container.
 However, the settings will not persist after the container is stopped.
 ```
 bwi-ws /home/bwi-docker/projects/<workspace_directory>
 ```